 Metrics to Track the Effectiveness of Your Sales Training

 More and more IT staffing firms are renewing their focus on sales improvement initiatives.
 When IT staffing organizations invest in sales training and enroll their salespeople, they’re eager to know how their investment is paying off.
 However, these initiatives leave little time for the most critical step: measurement.
-Even the best sales onboarding and sales training initiatives fail without proper measurement and monitoring.
+Even the best sales training initiatives fail without proper measurement and monitoring.

 So, how do you know if your sales training is working?